 Choose to Be an Ally

 Mental illness is only part of anyone's larger picture.
-Focus on the positive, and offer support or encouragement to others.
-Especially when you notice someone might be struggling.
+Focuson the positive, and offer support or encouragement to others — especially when you notice someone might be experiencing mental health challenges.

 This can be as simple as a compliment: "Hey, that seemed like a tough situation.
 I think you did a really good job."

-Invite others who are not usually part of your inner circle.
-This can be as simple as inviting someone who isn't usually included to share a coffee with you.
+Invite others who aren't usually part of your inner circle to take part in activities.
+This can be as simple as inviting someone who isn't usually included to share a coffee with you and your friends.

 What can you do differently today?

-Is there someone you could be more supportive of?
+Is there someone in your life you could be more supportive of?